 This major TaxCycle release extends Canada Revenue Agency (CRA) and Alberta certification for filing T2 and AT1 returns with corporate year ends up to May 31, 2020.

-This version is available as an automatic update and a full download from our website.
+This version is available as an automatic update, full download from our website and a free trial.
 (To deploy auto-update files from your own network, see the Auto-update files page.)

 Ces notes de version sont également disponibles en français.

 Patch to version 9.0.37435.0

 On December 6, 2019, we released a patch to version 9.0.37435.0 containing the following issues:

 - Carryforward: Taxprep and non password-protected files—When carrying forward a Taxprep T2, T3 or Forms return, whether the file was password-protected or not, TaxCycle prompted for a password.
 This also occurred with a Taxprep T1 file that had once been password-protected.

 - AT1 return—When an existing AT1 return is opened, the TaxCycle banner shows that the AT1 return has changed since it was filed.
 The calculation for AT1 Schedule 18, line 070 was updated.
 However, this change was not correctly reflected in AS18’s used condition.
 This resulted in the form showing as “used” in TaxCycle.